zemingjin/refactor/README.md

 ##Why
 1. Evolving of software - routine maintenance to remain healthy.
-2. Economics - Clean code allows fast deliveries - **60-70%** of time in reading.
+2. Economics - Clean/easy to understand code allows fast deliveries - **60-70%** of time in reading.
 3. Professionalism - "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."